DennisGHUA/payday2-vr-improvements/README.md

 Most of these changes are disabled by default, and must be enabled in the mod settings.
 See below for a list of the settings, and what they do.

 ## Reporting bugs / Requesting features
 The GitHub [issue tracker](https://github.com/DennisGHUA/payday2-vr-improvements/issues) is the primary way to keep track of problems and suggestions for this project.
-If you don't have a GitLab account, you can use single-sign-in to from Google, Twitter, GitHub or BitBucket.

 Please do not hesitate to post your issue (be it a bug report, or any kind of suggestion) on here.
 Preferrably look at the list of issues to see if any clearly match yours, but I don't have any problem with the occasional duplicate issue.